hideya/langchain-mcp-tools-py/README.md

     },
 ```

+The key name `cwd` is derived from Python SDK's `StdioServerParameters`.

-### Configuration for MCP Server stderr Redirection
+### Configuration for Local MCP Server `stderr` Redirection

-A new key `errlog` has been introduced in to specify a file-like object
+A new key `"errlog"` has been introduced in to specify a file-like object
-to which MCP server's stderr is redirected.
+to which local (stdio) MCP server's stderr is redirected.

 ```python
     log_path = f"mcp-server-{server_name}.log"